Performances

 Te Atamira, Queenstown

-• An AWE+ Free Performance by the 2024 ROSL Pettman Scholars Lorna Zhang (violin) and Madeleine Xiao (piano).
-Lorna and Madeleine will be joined by Festival Artist Morgan Pearse (baritone) in a programme that…TBC
+• An AWE+ Free Performance featuring the 2024 ROSL Pettman Scholars Lorna Zhang (violin) and Madeleine Xiao (piano) who are joined by Festival Artists Benjamin Baker (violin) and Morgan Pearse (baritone) for this 30 minute showcase.

 Presented between the two performances of Dispersion.